Workflows and Analyses

 All inputs must be provided, either as bound inputs in the workflow or separately in the input field.

-Intermediate results will be output for the stages and outputs specified.
+Intermediate results are output for the stages and outputs specified.

 If any stages have been previously run with the same executable and the same inputs, then the previous results may be used.